FenyoLab/EC_codeximaging/docs/README_celesta.md

 ## CELESTA inputs

-CELESTA requires two main inputs in CSV format: **prior marker information** and **imaging data**.

 ### 1. Prior marker info

-Contains a matrix of cell types (rows) by name, lineage level, and expected expression probability (0/1) per biomarker (columns).

-Sometimes it is easier to visualize it as a flowchart first:
+Matrix of cell types (rows) by name, lineage level, and expected expression probability per marker (columns).
+Sometimes it is easier to visualize as a flowchart:

 ![image](img/prior_marker_info_flowchart.png)